Create your first component

 Component name

-When you create a component, the HTML editor window will be replaced by the component editor window.
+After you select a component in the sidebar, the component editor window will appear.
 At the top of this window is the Component Name.
-The Component Name is the same as the component filename by default, but can be changed independent of the component filename.
-Component names must only contain letters, numbers, and hyphens - no other characters are permitted.
-Component names must start with a letter.
+This is how you will reference components in emails.
+A component name is the same as the filename by default, but you can change this as as you see fit.
+Component names can only contain letters, numbers, and hyphens - no other characters are permitted, and they must start with a letter.
 They cannot contain consecutive hyphens (--) or exactly match HTML reserved keywords (ex: 'button').

-Up close image of the file tree and editor, with a component open.
-The component filename (in the file tree on the left) is labeled with an annotation to clarify the difference between it and the component name (in the top of the editor), which is similarly annotated.
+Up close image of the file explorer with a component open.
+The component filename (in the file explorer on the left) is "My First Component."
+At the top of the editor, the component name (how you reference the component in an email) is "my-first-component."

 Screenshot showing the component filename and component name